amaWalkers Camino

 OUR WALK INFORMATION

-Limited to 12 people
+Limited to 10 people

 Group accommodation is limited, therefore you might have to share twin rooms in some of the places.
-Although we walk to Artieda in Spain, we will taxi the group to Leyre (on the alternative route) and will spend a night there.
+Although we walk to Artieda in Spain, we will taxi the group to Leyre from there (on the alternative route) and will spend a night there.
 The next day we will walk to Sanguesa.

-It includes 16 nights accommodation in shared rooms, visits to the famous station at Canfrance de Estacion and by taxi to San Juan de la Pena; visit to the Monastery at Lyre and the Castle of a Spanish credencial, luggage tags, and amaWalkers guide book.
+It includes 16 nights accommodation in private, en suite rooms; visits to the famous station at Canfrance de Estacion, taxi to the magnificent monateries of San Juan de la Pena; visit to the Monastery at Lyre, a Spanish credencial, luggage tags, and amaWalkers pdf guide book.
+If you want a single room [where they are available] a single supplement will be charged.

 Not included: